MohammadLabeeb/inventory-forecast/README.md

 # Inventory Demand Forecasting Dashboard

-AI-powered inventory demand forecasting system using LightGBM with a hurdle model architecture.
+AI-powered inventory demand forecasting system for 141 SKUs using LightGBM with a hurdle model architecture (two-stage: binary classifier for demand occurrence + quantile regressors for quantity prediction).

+- **SKU**: A SKU, or stock keeping unit, is a unique, internal code assigned to a product for inventory management purposes.

 ## Overview